1. Blog

 A Fresh-Food Alternative for Working Dogs

-what is a dog food topper. justfoodfordogs vs farmers dog
+what is a dog food topper preservative free

 Clearly, a balanced diet is essential for a working dog, like a herder.
 It’s also important that you provide your pooch with adequate nutrition in all life stages, even if your herding dog is retired or just starting out in life.

 If you’re a dog owner looking to go beyond kibble and questionable dry dog food, seek a dog food brand that can provide the nutrition your pooch needs.
 Preferably one without preservatives, fillers, additives, or other by-products that you can’t even pronounce.
-Whether you’re looking for puppy food, an adult dog diet, or something for senior dogs, JustFoodForDogs has something for your best friend.
+Whether you’re looking for puppy food, an adult dog diet, or something for senior dogs, there’s something for your best friend out there.

 For the higher caloric needs of the active working dog, beef and turkey recipes, made with whole, fresh ingredients and delivering human-grade nutrition, are just what the doctor ordered.
-And speaking of the doctor, we also offer veterinarian-prescribed recipes for various health conditions.
+And speaking of the doctor, JFFD also offers veterinarian-prescribed recipes for various health conditions.
 We’ll even put together a custom recipe just for your pooch’s individual needs.